Jayden Stockley: Port Vale

 On 21 June 2024, Stockley signed for League Two club Port Vale for an undisclosed fee, signing a two-year deal.
 Manager Darren Moore had previously tried to sign him at Sheffield Wednesday.
 He made his first league start for the Valiants on 7 September, scoring two goals and winning 12 aerial duals in a 4–1 win at Newport County and was subsequently named in the EFL League Two Team of the Week.
 He was nominated for September's EFL League Two Player of the Month award and was voted as PFA League Two Fans' Player of the Month.
 He maintained his good form through October as the club established a four-point lead at the top of the table.
 On 26 October, he scored a goal and provided an assist in a 3–2 home win over AFC Wimbledon.
 He remained a key player until he was sidelined with a rib injury in February.
 He marked his first start since recovering from the injury with a goal and an assist in a 3–0 win over Milton Keynes Dons at Vale Park on 15 March, also making four key passes and winning 15 aerial duels in the match.
 On 29 March, he scored the only goal of the game at nearby rivals Crewe Alexandra, also winning 14 aerial duels to earn himself inclusion on the EFL Team of the Week.
 He won the PFA Community Award at the club's end of season ceremony.
 He scored seven headed goals in the 2024–25 season, more than any other player in the division, and won 306 aerial duels – 20% of the team's total.
 He was named on WhoScored's League Two Team of the Season, which ended in promotion for the club.

 He was sidelined in August 2025 after picking up a muscle injury during training.
 He regained fitness the following month and slowly made his way back into the squad.
+He scored his first goal of the 2025–26 season in the 5–1 New Year's Day win over Blackpool, which was only his fourth start of the campaign.
+Having been largely sidelined under Darren Moore in League One, Stockley was returned to the first XI by new manager Jon Brady.
+However, he was sidelined after picking up a calf injury during training in March.
+He was named as the club's PFA Community Champion for the 2025–26 season.
+He made 69 appearances across all competitions for Vale, scoring 14 and assisting on six occasions.

+AFC Wimbledon

+On 5 August 2026, Stockley returned to League One after signing a two-year deal with AFC Wimbledon to reunite with former Charlton boss Johnnie Jackson.
+On 7 September, he scored in his second consecutive game to help secure a 2–0 win at South London derby rivals Bromley.